 Making the move to third level can be daunting and can trigger lots of questions about your course choice and the college you may be interested in.
-If you have some last minute CAO questions feel free to send them to us via Instagram @Limerick_IT.
-You can also check out the video below or read some of our most frequently asked questions to find the answer you may be looking for.
+If you have some last minute CAO questions feel free to send them to us via Instagram @TUS_ire.
+You can also check out our most frequently asked questions below to find the answer you may be looking for.

 Are there Clubs and Societies for student to get involved in?

 Yes, plenty!
 Clubs and activities include Hurling, Camogie, Men’s and Ladies Gaelic football, Men’s and Ladies Rugby, Soccer, Golf, Outdoor Club, Boxing, Weightlifting, Judo and Basketball… to name but a few, as well as activities such as Aerobics, Boxercise and Yoga.
-For more information on Sports at LIT visit www.lit.ie/sport
+For more information on Sports at TUS visit www.tus.ie/life-with-us/

-Do all courses on the LIT programme accept QQI/FETAC applicants or am I restricted to certain courses?
+Do all courses on the TUS programme accept QQI/FETAC applicants or am I restricted to certain courses?

-LIT accepts QQI/FETAC awards for entry on all programmes of study.
+TUS accepts QQI/FETAC awards for entry on all programmes of study.
 Please note that special requirements may exist for particular programmes depending on the level of the course in question.
 Please refer to TUS Prospectus pages 54 and 55 for further information on specific QQI requirements for some TUS Midlands courses.

 Holders of QQI FETA Level 5 awards are eligible to enter year 1 of programmes.
 Holders of some Level 6 qualifications may be eligible for advanced entry to year 2 of particular programmes subject to certain criteria.
 See Admissions for more information.

-Does LIT accept applications from mature applicants (over 23 years)?
+Does TUS accept applications from mature applicants (over 23 years)?

 Yes, we welcome and encourage applications into all programmes from persons of mature years.
 To qualify as a mature applicant, you must be 23 years on January 1st in the year of entry to an undergraduate programme.

-Yes, LIT is a member of the HEAR and DARE admissions schemes.
+Yes, TUS is a member of the HEAR and DARE admissions schemes.
 For useful information on each scheme, see www.accesscollege.ie

 How do I apply for the student grant?